 As you can see in the diagram, I have again highlighted 2 areas, the top one, or green box is where it will tell you that your menu has been successfully created, so if you’re not seeing the red box, make sure the green box is appearing before panicking!

 The red box is the first place you will be able to manage where your newly created menu appears.
-In my sample theme, I only have 1 option being “main menu”, but depending on your theme, you may have 3 or more options.
-Again, don’t forget to save your menu after you have selected where you would like it to appear!
+In my sample theme, I only have 1 option being “main menu”, but depending on your theme, you may have 2 or more options.
+Don’t forget to save your menu after you have selected where you would like it to appear!

 This is just another way to manage where your theme will appear.
 After clicking on the Manage Locations tab, you should be taken to a screen like depicted below.